 Introduction

-Retention is a Report which shows how different Cohorts of users (defined by Starting Events on a Date) retain over time.
-This type of analysis is typically used to understand the difference between users who retain and those that don't and how to adapt user journeys in order to make products more sticky.
+Retention is a Report that shows how different Cohorts of users (defined by Starting Events on a Date) retain over time.
+This type of analysis is typically used to understand the difference between users who retain and those who don't and how to adapt user journeys in order to make products more sticky.

 The main inputs are:

-• Subject: The Subject you want to measure retention of, these are custom to your environment and are things like User ID, Visitor ID etc.
+Subject: The Subject you want to measure retention of, are custom to your environment and are things like User ID, Visitor ID, etc.

-• Retained: The interval of time you want to view their Retention (Daily, Weekly, Monthly etc.)
+Retained: The interval you want to view their Retention (Daily, Weekly, Monthly etc.).
+This section segments your Cohort into those buckets of time.

-• Retention Based on: If needed, change the way you want to determine a "day", should it be Calendar Day or 24-hour period.
+Retention Based on: If needed, change the way you want to determine a "day", should it be Calendar Day or a 24-hour period.

 Selecting Your Time Unit for Cohort

-In Kubit you first select the Cohort of users who performed the 'Starting Event' during a specific period of time.
+In Kubit you first select the Cohort of users who performed the 'Starting Event' during a specific period.
 The report will "bucket" these users based on the first day they did the starting event within the window of time you've selected as well as the interval of time.

 Intervals of time determine how your data will be represented

-If you select Daily/Weekly/Monthly etc. the user had to perform the Starting Event within the interval of time and the results will be separated by each day/week/month etc. within the time period.
+If you select Daily/Weekly/Monthly etc. the user has to perform the Starting Event within the interval of time and the results will be separated by each day/week/month etc. within the time period.

 Retention types